 - an appropriate and safe space to dance in

-- knowledge of basic First Aid and OH&S obligations
+- knowledge of basic First Aid and Work Health and Safety obligations

 - awareness of age appropriate activities and sound lesson structure